Last Updated on February 7, 2022 by Nancie

-6) Put Feeder on a Pole to Block Squirrels
+6) Put Feeder on a Baffled Pole to Keep Squirrels Out of Feeders

 Some Feeders NEED To Be On a Pole

 While I do have a few feeders hanging from tree branches, I’ve found that some types of feeders really need to be on a pole out of squirrel jumping range.

 - In my yard, if you hang a platform feeder or hopper style feeder on a tree branch, you are essentially offering a squirrel buffet.
 So these feeders go on poles.